Narita Airport is one of two airports serving Tokyo handling both international and domestic flights.

-Another option is the aptly named Skyliner operated by Keisei Railway.
-This train will rocket you into Nippori and Ueno in north-east Tokyo in a dash over 40 minutes.
-These stations sit above Tokyo station on the Yamanote line that circles central Tokyo, so a great point of access for traveling onto your final destination in the capital.
+Another option is the Keisei Skyliner .
+This train will rocket you into Nippori and Ueno in north-east Tokyo in around 40 minutes.
+These stations sit above Tokyo Station on the Yamanote Line that circles central Tokyo, so are a great point of access for traveling onto your final destination in the capital.
 There are three trains an hour, each with comfortable seats and plenty of luggage space.
-Note that as this is not a JR run service, JR Passes cannot be used.
+Note that as this is not a JR-run service; Japan Rail Passes cannot be used.

-While fares on the above trains sit between 2,500 and 5,000 yen depending on the choice of seat and ultimate destination, if you are on a shoestring budget and are flexible with your time, local trains will also take you into central Tokyo for a third of the price, but double the time.
+Fares on the above trains are between 2,500 and 5,000 yen depending on your choice of seat and ultimate destination.
+If you are on a shoestring budget and are flexible with your time, local trains can take you into central Tokyo for a third of the price, but double the time.

 Taxis from Narita Airport are another option if the timing for trains and buses doesn't suit your schedule.
-This can be quite an expensive option, but fixed-price taxis are available.
+This can be quite an expensive option, but fixed-price taxis are available without reservation.

-Japanese public transport, stores and restaurants are legally forbidden to accept foreign currencies, so you will need small amounts of yen currency for your immediate needs.
-If you have foreign bank notes other than U.S. dollars, it is wise to convert some of them in to yen while at the airport.
-Traveler's Checks can be cashed quickly at banks, but few stores or restaurants accept them.
-Unused yen (bank notes only—no coins) can be reconverted at the airport with no limitation, provided the exchange center has sufficient funds for reconversion.
-For handling currency exchange, there are 16 banks and 2 post offices at the airport, with one or more open from 6:30 a.m. to 11:00 p.m.
+Japanese stores, restaurants, and public transportation are legally forbidden to accept foreign currencies, so you will need small amounts of Japanese yen for your immediate needs.
+If you have foreign bank notes other than U.S. dollars, it is wise to convert some of them into yen while at the airport.
+Traveler's checks can be cashed quickly at banks, but few stores or restaurants accept them.
+Unused yen (banknotes only, no coins) can be reconverted at the airport with no limitation, provided the exchange center has sufficient funds for reconversion.
+For currency exchange, there are 16 banks and two post offices at the airport, with one or more open from 6:30 a.m. to 11:00 p.m.

-Obtain your Japan Rail Pass by exchanging your Exchange Order at the airport's travel centres and ticket offices.
-The date of validation of your Pass can be any day within three months of the issuing date of your Exchange Order.
-You can use the Pass for the JR train trip between Narita Airport and Tokyo.
+Obtain your Japan Rail Pass by exchanging your exchange order at the airport's travel centers and ticket offices.
+The date of validation of your pass can be any day within three months of the issuing date of your exchange order.
+You can use the pass for the Narita Express train trip between the airport and Tokyo.

-Make use of the baggage delivery service , and travel into the centre of Tokyo hands-free.
+Make use of the affordable baggage delivery service and travel into the center of Tokyo hands-free.
 In most cases, your luggage will be delivered to your hotel in Tokyo the next day.

-Hooray, you have arrived in Japan.
-Let everybody know by connecting to the free Wi-Fi at Narita Airport .
+Let everybody know you have arrived in Japan by connecting to the free Wi-Fi at Narita Airport .